Learning to Rank Ace Neural Architectures via Normalized Discounted Cumulative Gain: More experiment results

+To show our effective under different budgets, we compare the highest accuracy of top-10 architectures returned by the ranker (\ie top-10 accuracy), and we repeat each experiment for 50 runs.
+We show the results in \cref{fig:top10-best}.
+On all 12 benchmarks, \algname{} consistently finds a better architecture than the two most-related GCN baselines (\ie Vanilla and BRP).
+Remarkably, \algname{} achieves higher accuracy than Vanilla (up to 0.62\%) and BRP-NAS (up to 0.11\%) under the smallest budget (\ie 20).

-\section{Iterative sampling visualization}
+\subsection{Iterative sampling visualization}

-In \autoref{fig:nplusk}, we visualize the whole process of \algname{} on NAS benchmarks.
-As the 100 architectures are iteratively sampled in 5 folds, there are jumps at the point of 20, 40, 60, 80 and 100.
-Compared with baselines, the results have shown consistent improvements.
+In \cref{fig:nplusk}, we visualize the whole process of \algname{} on NAS benchmarks.
+As the 100 architectures are iteratively sampled in 5 folds, we can see clear jumps on the curve at the point of 20, 40, 60, 80 and 100.

+Given sufficient budgets, \algname{} can improve even more.
+In \cref{fig:nasbench101-process}, we search on NAS-Bench-101.
+With a total budget of 1000, we fine-tune the ranker when every 100 samples are collected.
+In \cref{fig:nasbench201-process}, we search on NAS-Bench-201 (CIFAR-100).
+We divide the total budget of 500 into 10 rounds (50 each).
+The accuracy bumps after the first round indicates the effectiveness of ranker on selecting good-performing architectures.
+Notably, on NAS-Bench-101, accuracy continues to improve after over 800 architectures are sampled.
+This result demonstrates that \algname{} is not likely to fall into local optimum despite fast convergence.

-Similarly, we shown the sampling process on ProxylessNAS search space.
-In \autoref{fig:proxyless-process}, we shown an example where we sample 80 architectures in initialization phase, 20-greedy-10-random in the following 3 stages, and 30-greedy in stage 4.
-The 20 ``greedy architectures'' are selected by the ranking model, from 100,000 random architectures satisfying the latency constraint.
-In the final stage, we exploit the ranking model by using evolution to find the architectures with the best predicted scores.
+Similarly, we show the sampling process on ProxylessNAS search space.
+In \cref{fig:proxyless-process}, we conduct 6 stages of evolution.
+In the first phase, 80 architectures are sampled, and in the rest stages, 30 stages on sampled.
+We guarantee all the architectures sampled satisfy our latency constraint.